Woman looking at papers at a desk.

 Corporate Advance Fees

 A corporate advance fee is essentially a fee charged by a lender to cover servicing-related expenses that were paid with servicer funds, rather than escrow (taxes and insurance) funds.
-This charge typically occurs when we pay something on behalf of the client.
+This charge typically occurs when something is paid on behalf of the borrower.

 Corporate Advance Fee Example

-For example, if a client sends in a payment for slightly less than what the full payment is, or if the client’s escrow increases and the client is unaware or forgets that the payment has increased, Rocket Mortgage will cover the difference.
+If a borrower sends in a payment for slightly less than what the full payment is, or if the borrower’s escrow increases and they are unaware or forget that the payment has increased, the lender may cover the difference.

-This ultimately benefits the client because a missed mortgage payment or incorrect payment amount could negatively affect the client’s credit report due to a simple mistake or oversight.
+This ultimately benefits the borrower because a missed mortgage payment or incorrect payment amount could negatively affect the borrower’s credit report due to a simple mistake or oversight.

 Loan Recast Fees

-Typically, clients pursue this option when they want to lower their monthly mortgage payments.
-While most lenders will charge thousands for this service, Rocket Mortgage only requires $250 for a loan recast.
+Typically, borrowers pursue this option when they want to lower their monthly mortgage payments.

 Late Payment Fees